Asia (band): 1981–1985: "Heat of the Moment" and early success

 Asia's debut album Asia, released in March 1982, gained considerable commercial success, spending nine weeks at number one on the United States album chart and selling over four million copies in the States alone.
 The album sold over 10 million worldwide and has never been out of print.
 The singles "Heat of the Moment" and "Only Time Will Tell" became Top 40 hits, both boosted by popular MTV music videos.
 Both tracks went on to become stadium favourites at United States sporting events.
 "Sole Survivor" also received heavy air play on rock stations across the United States, as did "Wildest Dreams" (another MTV video) and "Here Comes The Feeling".
 The band's best performing single, and perhaps their most recognised and popular hit song, "Heat of the Moment", spent six weeks at No. 1 on Billboard's Album Rock Tracks chart and climbed to No. 4 on the Hot 100.

 In the United States the band sold out every date on their debut tour, which began at Clarkson University in Potsdam, New York on 22 April 1982 and continued in theatres but quickly expanded into massive arenas because of high ticket demand.
 Asia would go on to receive a Grammy Award nomination as Best New Artist of 1982.
 MTV also played Asia videos on heavy rotation—as many as five times a day.
 Both Billboard and Cash Box named Asia's debut the No. 1 album of the year.
-Asia's logo and cover art were created by illustrator Roger Dean of Yes and Uriah Heep fame.
+Asia's logo and cover art were created by illustrator Roger Dean.

-Asia's second album Alpha (released in July 1983) and future Asia albums did not achieve the chart success of their debut release; however, Alpha's "Don't Cry" was a No. 1 Album Rock Track and Top 10 Pop hit in the summer of 1983, and the video received considerable attention on MTV, while "The Smile Has Left Your Eyes" was another Top 40 hit for the band.
+Asia's second album Alpha (released in August 1983) and future Asia albums did not achieve the chart success of their debut release; however, Alpha's "Don't Cry" was a No. 1 Album Rock Track and Top 10 Pop hit in the summer of 1983, and the video received considerable attention on MTV, while "The Smile Has Left Your Eyes" was another Top 40 hit for the band.
 The video for "Smile" also scored heavy MTV play.
-However, Rolling Stone criticized Alpha as an over-produced commercial album, while others stated that Howe and Palmer were effectively reduced to session musicians.
+However, Rolling Stone criticized Alpha as an "over-produced commercial album", while others stated that Howe and Palmer were effectively reduced to session musicians.
 Alpha received indifferent reviews from various critics, while attaining platinum status and reaching No. 6 on the Billboard album chart.